Managing a successful application transformation process

 but CIOs think it’s just 30-40”

-A current and connected data set is key to successful application management.
 Data-owners need to access their application lists and reports.
-Managers and architects also need to capture information flows, business process and capabilities and technology infrastructure.
+Managers and architects also need to capture views of information flows, business process and capabilities and technology infrastructure.
 They need to be able to edit this data easily day-to-day, updating the central repository.

 Set up diagnostics to track the health of the application portfolio against your chosen success metrics (cost, reliability, risks).
-Pre-built algorithms in ABACUS are available to assist with these performance assessments.
-You can also set up predictive analytics to forecast metrics into the future.
+Pre-built algorithms in ABACUS are available to assist with these APM assessments.
+You can also set up analytics to forecast metrics into the future.

-To save time and effort, we recommend setting up analytics so they can be re-calculated automatically, updating throughout the portfolio.
-Algorithms can be used to calculate standard scores and indicators including:
+To save time and effort, we recommend setting up analytics so they can be re-calculated automatically, updating throughout your portfolio.
+Algorithms can be used to calculate standard APM scores and indicators including:

 - Cost & TCO